srglbdv/ai-tools/lightrag-coolify-mcp/README.md

 4. **Database connectivity**: If using an external PostgreSQL/Supabase database, ensure it's accessible from the Coolify network
 5. **DozerDB issues**: Check the DozerDB logs for any graph database related errors
 6. **MCP server issues**: If the MCP server is not responding, check that LightRAG is healthy and that the API key is correctly configured
-7. **MCP authentication issues**: Ensure the Bearer token in your MCP connection settings matches exactly with the LightRAG API key (the auto-generated SERVICE_BASE64_LIGHTRAG value)
+7. **MCP authentication issues**: Ensure the Bearer token in your MCP connection settings matches exactly with the MCP API key (the auto-generated SERVICE_BASE64_MCP value)

 ## References